Celti4/Brasileirao/README.md

-A project to Study and create a model to predict teams probability of Win / Tie / Lose.
+A project to Study and create a model to predict teams probability of Winning / Tying / Losing.